-For purposes of this benefit, Routine Patient Care Costs do not include the costs associated with the provision of any of the following, which are not covered by UnitedHealthcare:
+For purposes of this benefit, Routine Patient Care Costs do not include the costs a related to any of the following, which are not covered by UnitedHealthcare:

 - The Investigational Service, device or item.
 The only exceptions to this are: - Certain Category B devices. - Certain promising interventions for patients with terminal illnesses.
-Certain promising interventions refer to treatment that is likely safe but where limited and/or conflicting evidence exists regarding its effectiveness. - Services other than health care services, such as travel, transportation, housing, companion expenses and other nonclinical expenses that the Member may require as a result of the treatment being provided for purposes of the clinical trial. - Any item or service that is provided solely to satisfy data collection and analysis needs and that is not used in the clinical management of the Member's care. - Health care services that, except for the fact that they are being provided in a clinical trial, are otherwise specifically excluded from coverage under UnitedHealthcare.
+Certain promising interventions refer to treatment that is likely safe but where limited and/or conflicting evidence exists regarding its effectiveness. - Other items and services that meet specified criteria in agreement with our medical and drug policies. - Services other than health care services, such as travel, housing, companion expenses and other nonclinical expenses that the Member may require due to the treatment being provided for purposes of the clinical trial. - Any item or service that is provided solely to meet data collection and analysis needs and that is not used in the clinical management of the Member's care. - Health care services that, except for the fact that they are being provided in a clinical trial, are otherwise specifically excluded from coverage under UnitedHealthcare. - Health care services customarily provided by the research sponsor free of charge